Is 408 a good credit score?

 The FICO score range, which ranges from 300 to 850, is widely used by lenders and financial institutions as a measure of creditworthiness.
 As you can see below, a 408 credit score is considered Poor.

 408 Credit Score Credit Card & Loan Options

-Many lenders choose not to lend to borrowers with scores in the Poor range.
+Many lenders choose not to lend to borrowers with credit scores in the Poor range.
 As a result, your ability to borrow money and financing options are going to be very limited.
-With a score of 408 your focus should be on building your credit and raising your credit scores before applying for any loans.
+With a score of 408, your focus should be on building your credit history and raising your credit scores before applying for any loans.